AD-SDL/rpl_workcell/pcr_workcell/README.md

 ```

 ## Rviz Visualization
-Real robot movements can be visualized in the RVIZ Visualization tool or you can also utilize the fake hardware to visualize the robotic setup without the real robot joint movements feedback
+Real robot movements can be visualized in the RViz Visualization tool or can also be utilized with the fake hardware without the movement feedback of the real robots.
 - On a new shell execute the following command

 ### Launch with real robots